 MOOT COURT LIMIT

 No more than 6 hours of Moot Court activities may count towards the 90 credits required for graduation.

 Minimum GPA for Seminars - To be eligible to enroll in one seminar, a student must have completed 30 hours of credit and have a cumulative grade point average of 2.00.
 To enroll in more than one seminar, a student must have completed 45 hours for credit and have a cumulative grade point average of 2.50.
 These rules do not apply to Estate Planning (327) Business Planning (Law 270).
 Students who violate these rules will not be given credit for the course even if they attend the classes.
 Your GPA and completed hours will be verified if you register for a Seminar.

 SUMMER IN FRANCE

-Students whose GPA’s are below 2.00 at the conclusion of the fall semester are not eligible to enroll in the Summer in Nantes Program.
+Students whose GPA’s are below 2.00 at the conclusion of the fall semester are not eligible to enroll in the Summer in France Program.

 Students who have 89 or fewer credits can continue to enroll full-time for one additional semester in order to fulfill the 90-credit graduation requirement.
-Students who have completed 90 credit hours at the conclusion of the Fall Semester and who have at least the 2.00 GPA required for graduation will be allowed to enroll full-time in one additional semester and earn credits above 90.
-See Handbook §5.29 for rules on class ranks and use of cumulative GPA.
+Students who have completed 90 credit hours at the conclusion of the Fall Semester and who have at least the 2.00 GPA required for graduation will be allowed to enroll full-time in one additional semester and earn credits above 90. *See the Student Handbook for further details